openhpc/cloudwg/tutorials/sc20/exercise4.md

 We are ready to run our containers.

-*Note if you are attending this tutorial live, the containers are available in /home/centos/ContainersHPC*
+*Note if you are attending this tutorial live, the containers are available in $HOME/ContainersHPC*

 The first thing we will do is invoke a bash shell in our Charliecloud container.
 This is done via the `ch-run` command.

-*Note the -w flag mounts image read-write (by default, the image is mounted read-only)*
+*Note the -w flag mounts the image read-write (by default, the image is mounted read-only)*